-Targeting for me is one of my favourite tips for moving along deals in your pipeline.
 Have you established enough points of contact with this prospect?
 Do you know who your decision maker is?
-Have you connected with these contacts on a social level?
+Have you connected with all these contacts on social?

 4. Add Value

-We can sometimes get a little dial happy.
-We’re recruiters after all and picking up the phone is one of our first instincts!
-But before you know it – you’ve called 16 times & left 10 voicemails… and that’s before we’ve taken in to account the 5 emails we have sent in-between. *Spoiler* this is not adding value, this is not helping your relationship and it’s definitely not helping you close that deal.
-You’re one call away from a restraining order.
+This is not adding value, it's not helping your relationship and it’s definitely not helping you get closer to making that placement. n fact, you're probably one call away from a restraining order!
 So, let’s take a step back and take advantage of the other ways we can reach out to our clients.